#165 Easter in the USA 2021- ESL

 Hot Cross Buns

-These are typical Easter food.
+These are a typical Easter food.
 It is a sweet bread seasoned with nutmeg, flavored with currants and apricots, and covered with a lemon glaze.

 Stuffed Leg of Lamb